MariaAguiar/minitester/README.md

 Prerequisites:
 - Your shell executable must have functional prompt capturing and processing capabilities
-- Your executable must be compiled without -fsanitize statements, as it would alter 'minitesters' results
+- Your executable must be compiled without -fsanitize statements, as it would alter minitester's results

 Instructions: